-Introduction 2
+Introduction 1

-Configurational research and the migration-development nexus 4 QCA methodology and its main features 8
+Configurational research and the migration-development nexus

+QCA methodology and its main features

-Necessary and sufficient conditions 8
+Necessary and sufficient conditions

-INUS conditions 9
+INUS conditions

 Calibration 10

 Equifinality 11

-Consistency and coverage 11
+Consistency and coverage

-Basic principles for implementing QCA 12
+Basic principles for implementing QCA

-Selection of cases and sample size 12
+Selection of cases and sample size

 Selection and calibration of conditions and outcomes 12

 Transparency in the analytical process 13

-Presentation of solutions 14
+Presentation of solutions.
+14

-Triangulation 14
+Triangulation

-QCA in migration and development studies 15
+QCA in migration and development studies 14

 QCA in migration studies 15

-QCA in development studies 16
+QCA in development studies

 QCA in practice: A review of three case studies 18

-QCA at the macro level: EU democracy promotion in sub-Saharan Africa (Del Biondo, 2015) 19
+QCA at the macro level: EU democracy promotion in sub-Saharan Africa (Del Biondo 2015)

-QCA at the meso-level: Migration and agricultural change (Qin and Liao 2016) 21
+QCA at the meso-level: Migration and agricultural change (Qin and Liao 2016) 20

-QCA at the micro level: Migration and networking in internet penetration in West Africa (Taylor 2015) 23
+QCA at the micro level: Migration and networking in internet penetration in West Africa (Taylor .
+2015)22

-Conclusion 25
+Conclusion 23

-References 26
+References 25

 Figures

-Figure 1: Number of scientific publications examining aspects of the migration-development nexus, and publications using QCA, 1990-2018 2
+Figure 1.
+Number of scientific publications examining aspects of the migration-developm nexus, and publications using QCA, 1990-2018

-Figure 2: Empirical and non-empirical studies by migration driver dimension (N=463) 5
+Figure 2.
+Empirical and non-empirical studies by migration driver dimension (N=463) 5

-Figure 3: Venn-diagram of sufficient (left) and necessary (right) conditions 9
+Figure 3.
+Venn-diagram of sufficient (left) and necessary (right) conditions

-Figure 4: X-Y plot of sufficient (left) and necessary (right) conditions X for outcome Y 11
+Figure 4.
+X-Y plot of sufficient (left) and necessary (right) conditions X for outcome Y

+, ,

-Figure 5: Number of development-related QCA publications per theme in COMPASSS database (N=57) 17
+Figure 5.
+Number of development-related QCA publications per theme in COMPASSS data apase

+(N-57) 17